- What is eDelivery?

 My client is a government agency; do I still need to pay these fees?eDelivery accepts filings from exempt government agencies (pursuant to Govt.
 Code §6103) for filing fees only.
 The $4.95 convenience fee applies.
 Back to top

-When will the court file my document if I submit it after 4:00 p.m., on a court holiday, or on a weekend?As with fax filing, a document that is received electronically by the Court after the close of business (4:00 p.m., Monday through Friday) or on a weekend or court holiday is considered to be filed as of the next court day.
+When will the court file my document if I submit it after 4:00 p.m., on a court holiday, or on a weekend?Any document received electronically by the Court up until 11:59 PM on a BUSINESS DAY will be considered filed on that same day.
+Any submitted to the court on a holiday or on the weekend will be considered filed as of the next court day.
 Back to top

 How can I participate?Attorney Service Companies